riseupnet/riseup_help/pages/security/resources/radical-servers/en.md

 * Zines
 * Security trainings

-h2. koumbit.org
+### koumbit.org

-[[Koumbit->https://www.koumbit.org]] is a not-for-profit organisation founded in Montreal in 2004, and a proud supporter of community groups, organisations, and activists, both locally and internationally.
+[Koumbit](https://www.koumbit.org) is a not-for-profit organisation founded in Montreal in 2004, and a proud supporter of community groups, organisations, and activists, both locally and internationally.
 Our technological choices are adapted to the needs of these groups, and built entirely using free and open source software.

-Koumbit's [[Solidarity Hosting Program->https://www.koumbit.org/en/content/solidarity-hosting-program]] offers free basic hosting services (either website or mailing list) to organisations promoting social justice in Québec and abroad.
+Koumbit's [Solidarity Hosting Program](https://www.koumbit.org/en/content/solidarity-hosting-program) offers free basic hosting services (either website or mailing list) to organisations promoting social justice in Québec and abroad.
 Each year Koumbit offers a few hosting plans to groups in need.

 * Email accounts
 * Mailing lists
 * Website hosting

-h2. riseup.net
+### riseup.net

 https://riseup.net is a project to create democratic alternatives and practice self-determination by controlling our own secure means of communications.
 It is a small anarchist tech collective centered in Seattle.